 - Upload evidence that you have completed the tutor training modules and/or have achieved Associate Fellowship of the Higher Education Academy.

-Please note that if you are appointed as an MSI tutor, but you have not completed the tutors training modules, then you will be required to do them while you are tutoring.
+Please note that if you are appointed as an MSI workshop demonstrator, but you have not completed the training modules, then you will be required to do them while you are facilitating the workshops.

-Because student numbers are not known in advance we cannot confirm tutoring positions until the beginning of the second week of semester.
+Because student numbers are not known in advance, we cannot confirm workshop demonstrator positions until the beginning of the second week of semester.